19leey/fantasy_football_data_analysis/README.md

 # Fantasy Football Data Analysis
-A Python script to scrape data from the web and clean and prepare for data analysis in R. This simple project is an introduction into R and how to use it for data analysis.
+A Python program to scrape data from the web which is cleaned to perform data analysis.
+This simple project is an introduction into the Python machine learning library scikit-learn as well as an introduction to R for data visualization.

-## Python Script
+Project was based off of the 'fftiers' program found on Github.

-Pulls data from the web into a pandas dataframe to be parsed for analysis.
+## Python
-Parsing schemes:
+Historical fantasy data pulled from: <www.pro-football-reference.com> which is parsed and written to local directory as csv files
-- By player position
+Output historical rankings data:
-- By season year
+- Specific season years
-- By player name(s)
+- Collection of recent past five seasons
-- By rankings - overall and positional
+- Past five seasons split by player position
 - ...

-## R Analytics
+## R
-idk yet
+nothing here yet